ffernandolima/data-table-plus/README.md

 				new User { Name = "Jane Doe", Email = "janedoe@gmail.com", Password = "Jv7K,6zsv-4Bz7w}" },
 				new User { Name = "Baby Doe", Email = "babydoe@gmail.com", Password = "f7{7LEVeTrJ-M~>." }
 			};

-			var dataTable = entities.AsStronglyTypedDataTable();
+			// Or you can construct your DataTable by another way var dataTable = entities.AsStronglyTypedDataTable();

 			using (var sqlService = new SqlService())